 Investors should also be mindful of tax abatements.
-These buildings have had property taxes lowered for a certain period of time in order to help revitalize an area through development.
+These buildings have had property taxes lowered for a certain period to help revitalize an area through development.
 The cash savings will increase your take-home income, and your property could experience price appreciation, providing things go according to the city’s plan.

 If you are investing in a condo or co-op unit, financial stability will be important.
 There should be sufficient funds put aside for wear and tear items such as a new roof.
 Otherwise, maintenance fees could increase, which you might have to bear until you can raise the rent sufficiently.